-Here is some info the NYC Tourist bureau probably doesn’t bother with.
-An tour of NYC’s punk past and present.
+Here is some info the NYC Tourist Bureau probably doesn’t bother with.
+A tour of NYC’s punk past and present.

 Lately, there have been several readers from all over who’ve written because they were planning to visit New York City and they wanted information on the punk scene.
 I no longer live in the Big Apple but having spent a significant chunk of my life there until very recently, I wanted to offer some help.

 The last time I visited my old adopted hometown, I took a little walking tour of some of the iconic punk sites that most influenced me and I wanted to include a little of that information here.
 Be forewarned, it’s by no means a comprehensive list.
 NYC is big and there are subcultures of every ethnicity, culture, musical genre, etc. you can think of, which is what I love most about the place.

 In NYC, punk music has lost a bit of its luster from the heydays back in the 1970s and 80s, and subgenres like hardcore, psychobilly, etc. are popping up, but it’s still there if you look hard enough.
 So I recommend you use this information as intended, which is a loose guide to get you started but don’t be afraid to explore and research on your own.
 Enjoy!